Case study of the BSc Psychology (PSY01)

 Psychology Library subject guide linked from each level one Blackboard module.

-New guidance for staff on using the resource lists service developed and communicated to key Psychology staff as part of departmental meetings to prepare for the new academic year.
+New guidance for staff on using the reading lists service developed and communicated to key Psychology staff as part of departmental meetings to prepare for the new academic year.

-New resource lists created for programme streams in level one and level two.
+New reading lists created for programme streams in level one and level two.

 IDL resources have been embedded in specific level one Blackboard modules at the point of student need: